2019 Indy 500 and Midget Madness Blog

 I decided I would sit down the front in the bottom row of the grandstand for the early parts of the race to get some close up video footage.
 The race started and the 34 unmuffled cars flexed their muscle into the first turn.
 Lap 1 passed and two, three and four did just as quickly before I decided to turn off the camera on the phone.
 And then of course all hell broke loose right in front of me.
 Chris Windom blew a right rear tyre, a most unusual thing to happen after only five laps.
 The force lurched his car to the right coming up to the flag stand on the main straight.
 You could not get a faster part of the track.
 It pitched his car into the fence and then it started flipping, disintegrating as it did coming to rest just five metres or so in front of me.
 Some people deny the stricken car had been hit by two following cars while in the air, but let me tell you the tell tail noise was easily detectable.

 Windom momentarily stayed in the car gathering his thoughts, his breath and counting his blessings as the rescue crew approached the car.
 They were amazed that he was out of the car before they could even get there.
-A very lucky boy indeed as you will see by clicking here.
+A very lucky boy indeed as you will see here.

 Tyler Courtney went on to win after he pipped Kevin Thomas Jnr in the 96th lap on a restart.